j-moralejo-pinas/ci-cd-python-gitflow/CONTRIBUTING.rst

 All contributors are expected to adhere to our `Code of Conduct <CODE_OF_CONDUCT.rst>`_.

-Thank you for contributing to the ci-cd-python project! 🚀
+Thank you for contributing to the package-name project! 🚀

 Issue Reporting
 ===============